 If I could only recommend one bottle to a breastfeeding mom, it would be the Comotomo.
 The entire body is made of soft, squeezable medical-grade silicone that feels so much like real skin — which is exactly why so many breastfed babies accept it without a fight.
 The wide, rounded nipple mimics the natural breast shape, and the dual anti-colic vents prevent air intake without any extra parts to lose.

-What I loved most was the ultra-wide neck.
+The standout design choice is the ultra-wide neck.
 You can literally reach your hand inside to clean it — no bottle brush required.
 For a sleep-deprived mom doing dishes at midnight, that’s a game-changer.

 • Breast-like silicone body reduces rejection